sehraf/esphome-rs-poc/README.md

 ## Why?
-I was looking for an embedded Rust project and was curious how the ESPHome API is working.
+I was looking for an embedded Rust project and was curious how the ESPHome API works.

 ## Will you port everything to Rust?
 No!
-My main goal is to (maybe ) replace a few of my ESP at home with Rust, nothing more.
+My main goal is to (maybe ) replace a few of my ESPs at home with Rust, nothing more.

 ## Features
 Not many ...